jonathanfox5/gogadget/docs/pages/getting_started/example_use_case.md

 max_cards_in_deck = "100"

 [lemmatiser]
-# Keep the settings in here as default but might be useful to tweak them for other languages
+# Kept the settings in here as default but it might be useful to tweak them for other languages
 lemmatise = "True"
 filter_out_non_alpha = "True"
 filter_out_stop_words = "True"